sinku1196/BLE_Mesh/README.md

 ```
     idf.py -p COM3 flash
 ```
-Replace _ttyUSBx_ with the device on which the ESP32 is connected.
+Replace _COMx_ with the device on which the ESP32 is connected.
 Repeat the same process on all the required devices, then open the serial monitor of the connected ESP32 to display its routing table

 ```